Timelines in posts

 start=0|end=200|dividers=10|title=Sample Timeline

 This attribute must not be renamed.
-It accepts the following options:
+It accepts the following parameters:

 • start: The start year for your timeline.